-- (3) whether the person has fully cooperated with the FCA in resolving the FCA's concerns about the fairness of the particular contract term; - (4) the likelihood of success of an application for an injunction; - (5) the costs the FCA would incur in applying for and enforcing an injunction and the benefits that would result from that action; the FCA is more likely to be satisfied that an application is appropriate where an injunction would not only prevent the continued use of the particular contract term, but would also be likely to prevent the use or continued use of similar terms, or terms having the same effect, used or recommended by other firms concluding contracts with consumers.
+- (1) whether the FCA is satisfied that the contract term or notice in question may properly be regarded, if it is used, as unfair, non-transparent and/or purportedly exclusionary and/or restrictive within the meaning of the CRA; - (2) the extent and nature of the detriment to consumers resulting from the term or notice, or the potential detriment which could result from the term or notice; - (3) whether the person has, if asked to do so, fully cooperated with the FCA in resolving the FCA's concerns about the particular contract term or notice; - (4) the likelihood of success of an application for an injunction; - (5) the costs the FCA would incur in applying for and enforcing an injunction and the benefits that would result from that action; the FCA is more likely to be satisfied that an application is appropriate where an injunction would not only prevent the use of the particular contract term or notice, but would also be likely, as paragraph 5(3)(b) of Schedule 3 to the CRA envisages, to prevent the use of similar terms or notices, or terms or notices having a similar effect.

-In an urgent case, the FCA may seek a temporary injunction, to prevent the continued use of the term until the fairness of the term could be fully considered by the court.
-An urgent case is one in which the FCA considers that the actual or potential detriment is so serious that urgent action is necessary.
-In deciding whether to apply for a temporary injunction, the FCA may take into account a number of factors, including one or more of the factors set out in paragraph 10.14.
-In such an urgent case, the FCA may seek a temporary injunction without first consulting with the person.
+In an urgent case, the FCA may seek a temporary injunction, to prevent the continued or potential use of the term or notice until it can be fully considered by the court.
+An urgent case is one in which the FCA injunction considers that the actual or potential detriment is so serious that urgent action is necessary.
+In deciding whether to apply for a temporary, the FCA may take into account a number of factors, including one or more of the factors set out in paragraph 10.14.
+In such an urgent case, the FCA may seek a temporary injunction without first consulting with the person or persons using or proposing to use, or recommending the use of, the relevant term or notice.

-In deciding whether to grant an injunction, the court will decide whether the term in question is unfair within the meaning of the Unfair Terms Regulations (see UNFCOG 1.3.2G).
+In deciding whether to grant an a final injunction under Schedule 3 to the CRA, the court will decide whether the term or notice in question is unfair, purportedly restrictive or exclusionary or non-transparent within the meaning of the CRA.
 The court may grant an injunction on such terms as it sees fit.
-For example, it may require the person to stop including the unfair term in contracts with consumers from the date of the injunction and to stop relying on the unfair term in contracts which have been concluded.
-If the person fails to comply with the injunction, it will be in contempt of court.
+For example, it may require the person to stop including a term in contracts with consumers or issuing, publishing, communicating or announcing a notice to consumers from the date of the injunction and to stop relying on the term in such contracts which have been concluded or on the notice to the extent that it has already been issued, published, communicated or announced.
+If the person fails to comply with the injunction, the person will be in contempt of court.